Tharun-tharun/clock-code-octo/README.md

 Apologies for the limited README at the moment.
 I’ll be updating it soon with more complete information about on the structure files.

-# NOTICE

-This repository does not hold a copy of the proprietary Claude Code typescript source code.
-This is a clean Rust reimplementation of Claude Code's behavior.